onnx/onnx/docs/Operators.md

 <dt><tt>selected_indices</tt> : tensor(int32)</dt>
 <dd>selected indices from the boxes tensor.</dd>
 <dt><tt>valid_outputs</tt> (optional) : tensor(int32)</dt>
 <dd>Optional.
 A integer representing the number of valid elements in selected_indices.
-The valid elements appearing first.</dd>
+The valid elements appearing first.
+It is usefull when pad_to_max_output_size is set to 1.</dd>
 </dl>

 #### Type Constraints